v-lax/CodingBootcamp_HW_Assignment3/README.md

-# CodingBootcamp_HW_Assignment3
+# Password Generator
-UNCC Coding Bootcamp Assignment 3 - practicing some javascript to create a random password generator.
+practicing some javascript to create a random password generator.

 # Description
 This was a really fun assignment.
 We were given the following; an HTML and CSS file that had all the structure and styling in place, and a spare java script file.
 That was where our all my work went, into that javascript file.
 I had to write the logic for creating a random password generator.